 We will provide informal and formal procedures to resolve complaints.
+Where possible, complaints should be managed at the local level.
+Where this is not possible, or with more serious matters, involvement of the State/Territory Association may be necessary, and if required, KWA assistance may be sought.
 Individuals and organisations can also complain to external organisations under anti-discrimination, child protection and other relevant laws.